 Data Collection, Research, Analysis and Quality Control

 Program evaluation uses the same systematic, scientific methodology to collect data as traditional, social research.
-However, the primary purpose of evaluation is to provide practical, constructive feedback that will inform the management and improvement of specific programs, not to achieve generalizable knowledge that can be extended to other populations.
-Therefore, program evaluators work closely with program staff and other stakeholders to design and implement an evaluation that addresses the unique needs of the program and can be feasibly executed.
+Its primary purpose is to provide practical, constructive feedback that will inform the management and improvement of specific programs.
+Our evaluators work closely with program staff and other stakeholders to design and implement an assessment that addresses the unique needs of the program and can be feasibly executed.

 Types of Program Evaluation